awslabs/scale-out-computing-on-aws/docs/workshops/Synopsys-Verification/modules/04-submit-batch.md

     ![](../imgs/my-job-queue.png)

 1. You can run the `pbsnodes -aSjL` command to see the EC2 instances that have joined the cluster.
 Initially, the nodes will be in **state-unknown,down** till they boot-up and join the queue.

     !!! note
         The scheduler is configured to monitor the status of the queues every minute.
 It typically takes 5-6 minutes to launch a new EC2 instance, boot the operating system, configure it to join the cluster, and have the assigned job to start running.

 ### Step 3: Monitor test20 job

-1. Monitor the status of test20 job by refreshing the **My Job Queue** page in SOCA portal and look for the **Status** column for the job with test20 under **Name** column.
+1. Monitor the status of test20 job by refreshing the **My Job Queue** page in SOCA portal and look for the **Status** column for the job with `test20` under **Name** column.

-1. You can also monitor the job status in the terminal by typing `qstat` command.
+1. You can also monitor the status of the jobs in the terminal by typing `watch -n 10 "qstat"` command which will keep monitoring the status of the jobs every 10 seconds.
+You'll need to wait the **S** column represeting the status of the job correspoding to the one with `test20` under **Name** column.
+This job usually takes around 6 minutes to complete.

-1. Once the job is in the running state, look inside test20 directory for test.log and novas.fsdb by typing `ls test20/*`.
+1. Once the job is in the running state (**S** column changes to R in the terminal or **Status** column changes to RUNNING on **My Job Queue** page in SOCA portal), look inside test20 directory for test.log and novas.fsdb by typing `ls test20/*`.
 Wait until test20/novas.fsdb is created as you'll need to use it in the next lab.

 Click **Next** to move to the next lab.